 Green Acres acquired the farm name from the old theme song of the show with the same name.
 While we were still in the city Dottie would sing this song after work while on the way to the farm on the weekends when we were working on the old 1930s farm house before we moved out here permanently.
 It just stuck and has been a perfect name for our farm.
 The house was a lot like the one from the show in the beginning too.
 LOL

 Dottie is a mentor to several breeders in their start up homestead and breeding programs.
 She loves mentoring and is on the phone texting or talking at all hours.
 She has also served on the Board of Directors with the American Kunekune Pig Society.
 She worked with Michael Willis to bring his autographed book, "Some of my Best Friends are Animals" to US breeders.
-Also worked with Mr Willis and exported his latest book, Rescue to the US.
+Also worked with Mr Willis and imported his latest book, Rescue to the US.
 Great read!
 Highly recommend!

 The Dallas Zoo owns a pair of Green Acres bred Kunekunes as part of their permanent mammal collection.
 Pictured as babies here when they were first released for public viewing.
 They are much much bigger now.
 We also have our stock at various schools and vet centers for swine educaton programs.

 Green Acres has completed two certified programs two consecutive years with Sow Bridge.
 These are distance education programs through the University of Iowa.
 It is designed to improve the understanding and techniques involved in the daily care of a breeding herd.

 We are proud members of the National Society Descendants of the American Farmers.
 Please check them out. www.nsdoaf.com It is a great way to honor your farming ancestor with all the monies going to scholarships for Ag students.
 Win-Win